 I worked on all aspects of the product from the website through our mobile apps to our desktop applications.
 Here are a couple of samples from concepts and designs I created.

-I designed many other parts of the product like the sales funnel, the partner program, the pay-per-view flow, the log-in and onboarding experience.
+I designed many other parts of the product like the sales funnel, the partner program, the pay-per-view flow, the onboarding experience.
 I was also heavily involved in all other design projects, like the complete revamp of our mobile apps, the development of the product marketing pages, as well as the introduction of many new features.

 Some optimizations I did: